Ford cutting 3,000 white-collar jobs in bid to lower costs - NewsBreak

 Ford cutting 3,000 white-collar jobs in bid to lower costs

-Ford Motor Co. is cutting about 3,000 white-collar jobs as it attempts to lower costs and make the transition from internal combustion to electric vehicles.
+DETROIT (AP) — About 3,000 white-collar workers at Ford Motor Co. will lose their jobs as the company cuts costs to help make the long transition from internal combustion vehicles to those powered by batteries.

-Leaders of the Dearborn, Michigan , automaker made the announcement Monday in a companywide email, saying that 2,000 full-time salaried workers would be let go along with another 1,000 contract workers.

-The salaried worker cuts represent about 6% of a 31,000 workforce in the U.S. and Canada .
-Ford's 56,000 union factory workers are not affected.

 The company already has restructured in Europe, Asia and India.